Paris Peace Forum

 The Paris Peace Forum was founded in 2018 by Justin Vaïsse, as he was director for Policy Planning at the French Ministry for Europe and Foreign Affairs, to tackle global problems and strengthen multilateral cooperation.
 Soon after the first edition, Pascal Lamy was appointed President of the Paris Peace Forum, and Justin Vaïsse became its director general.
-The first edition was hosted in November 2018 at the Grande halle de la Villette, during commemorations of the Armistice Day centenary.
+The first edition was hosted in November 2018 at the Grande halle de la Villette.

-The fifth and most recent edition of the Paris Peace Forum was held on 11-12 November 2022 at the Palais Brongniart, focusing on preserving global cooperation in times of war.
+The eighth and most recent edition of the Paris Peace Forum was held on 29-30 October at the Palais de Chaillot.

 History

-The Paris Peace Forum was born out of the principle that “a badly governed world would quickly become a world at war”, as explained by Justin Vaïsse, then president of the Forum.
-At the Meeting of Ambassadors on 29 August 2017, French President Emmanuel Macron spoke of the fact that peace is not something to be taken for granted, mentioning the Syrian crisis and the Ukrainian crisis as examples.
+The Paris Peace Forum was born out of the principle that "a badly governed world would quickly become a world at war", as explained by Justin Vaïsse, then president of the forum.
+At the Meeting of Ambassadors on 29 August 2017, French President Emmanuel Macron spoke of the fact that peace is not something to be taken for granted, mentioning the Syrian Civil War and the Russo-Ukrainian War as examples.
 In light of such developments, he called for the need to take concrete steps to strengthen multilateralism and preserve peace.
 Macron then announced the creation of the Paris Peace Forum on 4 January 2018.

 Philosophy

-The purpose of the forum is to commemorate Armistice Day, as well as to “reflect together, propose concrete initiatives, reinvent multilateralism and all forms of contemporary cooperation”.
+The purpose of the forum is to commemorate Armistice Day, as well as to "reflect together, propose concrete initiatives, reinvent multilateralism and all forms of contemporary cooperation".
 President Macron and then-president Justin Vaïsse aimed at bringing together global governance actors, in an international and open space, in order to interact, discuss and generate concrete solutions.
-An important aspect of the Forum is the showcasing of projects from around the world.
+An important aspect of the forum is the showcasing of projects from around the world.
 Each of these projects proposes an innovative solution to a specific issue.

-During the Forum, ten projects are selected as Scale-up projects to receive mentorship and support from the Paris Peace Forum for a one-year period.
+During the forum, ten projects are selected as Scale-up projects to receive mentorship and support from the Paris Peace Forum for a one-year period.

-Although initiated by the French president, the forum remains independent in its scope and funding.
+Although initiated by the French President, the forum remains independent in its scope and funding.
 The event is financed by non-governmental partners, each of which cannot cover more than 10% of the costs.